mylivn-gmbh/jobs/android-developer.md

 - You have a good understanding of Java and Kotlin and are familiar with Kotlin and RxJava.
 - You can write an efficient UI code as well as work with complex data structures and algorithms.
 - You have experience with third-party libraries and REST APIs.
+- You like to learn about new technologies and trends.
+- You have a decent level of English, can read technical documentation and communicate easily with colleagues.

 ## Your roles